Superstition Mountains

 Hitting the trail is one of the best ways to experience the desert flora up close and personal (not to mention fauna, with countless species of birds, Big Horn sheep, deer and javelina roaming freely through the landscape).

-Detailed trail maps available at the on-site Nature Center
+Need to know: Day-use entry fee.
+Detailed trail maps and current conditions at the on-site Nature Center.

 Before heading out to explore the vast Sonoran Desert, take caution.
 While the desert offers breathtaking scenery, it can also be unfamiliar territory for out-of-town guests not acclimated to the varied temperatures and rugged terrain.
 Below is a list of tips before hitting the trail.